 I am a British New Zealander who has spent their life between New Zealand and Europe.
-I have qualifications in photography, ecology, and geography and my professional interested are in natural history and landscape evolution.
+I have qualifications in photography, ecology, and geography and my professional interests are in natural history and landscape evolution.

-My research experience is using tree-rings to understand ecological, hydrological and geomorphic processes.
+My research experience is using tree rings to understand ecological, hydrological and geomorphic processes.
 In particular I have worked developing the first annually resolved tree-ring chronology using Kahikatea (Dacrycarpus dacrydioides, a wetland tree) from the Wairarapa Valley of New Zealand's North Island.

 I am an advocate for adopting water management strategies aligned with world best-practice and as such I continue to develop my research around revegetation methods, landscape evolution using dendrochronology, and developing funding resilience for conservation.

-Developing a social enterprise making artisan paper products supports conservation by enabling low cost management strategies and the potential to independently raise funds.
+Developing a social enterprise making artisan paper products supports conservation by enabling low-cost management strategies and the potential to independently raise funds.